jaydu1/scVAEIT/README.md

 - `dim_block` represents the number of subconnected features in all modalities (assuming that the features have been rearranged accordingly).
 In the example, it is $[n_g, n_a, n_p^1, n_p^2, \ldots]$.

 - `dist_block`: There are four distributions implemented: 'NB', 'ZINB', 'Bernoulli', 'Gaussian' for negative binomial, zero-inflated negative binomial, Bernoulli, and Gaussian, respectively.
-However, only 'NB' and 'Bernoulli' are tested and used to generate the results in the paper.
+However, only 'NB' and 'Bernoulli' were tested and used to generate the results for the paper.
 'Bernoulli' is used for ATAC-seq data, and 'NB' is used for genes and proteins.

 - `dim_block_embed` represents the embedding dimension of the binary mask.
 For example, `dim_block_embed = [1, 2, 3, ...]` means the mask will be embedded into a continuous vector of dimension 1 for block 1,  and so on.